galaxyproject/training-material/topics/proteomics/tutorials/clinical-mp-discovery/tutorial.md

 > >
 > > <solution-title></solution-title>
 > >
 > > 1.
 In MaxQuant, the **Experimental Design** file is used to specify the experimental conditions, sample groups, and the relationships between different samples in a proteomics experiment.
 This file is a crucial component of the MaxQuant analysis process because it helps the software correctly organize and analyze the mass spectrometry data.
 The **Experimental Design** file typically has a ".txt" extension and is a tab-delimited text file.
-> >
-> > Here's what you might include in an Experimental Design file for MaxQuant:
-> >
-> > - **Sample Names**: You specify the names of each sample in your experiment.
-These names should be consistent with the naming conventions used in your raw data files.
-> >
-> > - **Experimental Conditions**: You define the experimental conditions or treatment groups associated with each sample.
-For example, you might have control and treated groups, and you would assign the appropriate condition to each sample.
-> >
-> > - **Replicates**: You indicate the replicates for each sample, which is important for assessing the statistical significance of your results.
-Replicates are typically denoted by numeric values (e.g., "1," "2," "3") or by unique identifiers (e.g., "Replicate A," "Replicate B").
+Here's what you might include in an Experimental Design file for MaxQuant: **Sample Names** (You specify the names of each sample in your experiment.
+These names should be consistent with the naming conventions used in your raw data files.), **Experimental Conditions** (You define the experimental conditions or treatment groups associated with each sample.
+For example, you might have control and treated groups, and you would assign the appropriate condition to each sample.), **Replicates** (You indicate the replicates for each sample, which is important for assessing the statistical significance of your results.
+Replicates are typically denoted by numeric values (e.g., "1," "2," "3") or by unique identifiers (e.g., "Replicate A," "Replicate B")), **Labels** (If you're using isobaric labeling methods like TMT (Tandem Mass Tag) or iTRAQ (Isobaric Tags for Relative and Absolute Quantitation), you specify the labels associated with each sample.
+This is important for quantification.), **Other Metadata** (You can include additional metadata relevant to your experiment, such as the biological source, time points, or any other information that helps describe the samples and experimental conditions.)
-> >
-> > - **Labels**: If you're using isobaric labeling methods like TMT (Tandem Mass Tag) or iTRAQ (Isobaric Tags for Relative and Absolute Quantitation), you specify the labels > > > > associated with each sample.
-This is important for quantification.
-> >
-> > - **Other Metadata**: You can include additional metadata relevant to your experiment, such as the biological source, time points, or any other information that helps describe the samples and experimental conditions.
 > >
 > {: .solution}
 >